Game Boy Wars

-is a wargame developed by Nintendo and Intelligent Systems and published by Nintendo for the Game Boy in Japan only in 1991.
-It is a portable follow-up to the 1988 Family Computer wargame Famicom Wars, making it the second game in Nintendo's Wars series.
-A series of sequels to the original Game Boy Wars were produced by Hudson Soft.
+is a 1991 turn-based strategy video game developed by Nintendo and Intelligent Systems and published by Nintendo for the Game Boy.
+Released only in Japan, it is a portable follow-up to the 1988 Family Computer wargame Famicom Wars, making it the second game in Nintendo's Wars series.
+A series of sequels to the original Game Boy Wars were developed and released by Hudson Soft.

 Gameplay

 Two countries, Red Star and White Moon, are warring against each other.
 The player takes control of forces from either on hexagonal maps with square tiles.
 As the commander, the player must direct their forces to either destroy all the enemy forces or capture the enemy's capital city.
 In pursuit of this goal, the player attempts to take control of the cities, factories, airports, and harbors on each map.
 There are a total of 36 maps in the game.

 The player and their opponent (the CPU or another player) take turns (or phases) in moving their armies, which can deploy up to 50 units.
 Each of the units can be given an order, such as attacking enemy units, assisting friendly units, or conquering.
 Units can be land, sea, or air units, and can be deployed from near the player's capital using funds obtained from any of the player's properties.
 Land units can be sent out from cities or factories, air units from airports, and vessels from harbors.
 There are 24 different kinds of units that can be deployed by both armies.